go101/immutable-value-proposal/README-v8.md

   (from the view of the writer value).
   In other words, a writer value represents a writable value chain, and the writer value is the head of the chain.
-  Note, the writer head itself might be a final, which is a read-only value.
+  Note, the writer head itself might be a constant, which is a read-only value.

 Some details about the `T:reader` notation need to be noted:
 1. `:reader` is not allowed to appear in type declarations,